What's new

 • Sin in a believer separates him or her from fellowship with God not relationship with God.
 As soon as we confess our sin He is faithful and just to forgive us our sin.
 (Romans 8:39; John 1:29; Hebrews 8:12, 13:5b; 1 John 1:9; Isaiah 43:25; Psalm 103:12)

-• The Rapture of the Church is real.
-Jesus has promised to remove us from the earth before the wrath of God is visited upon the inhabitants of this planet (1 Thessalonians 1:10, 4:13-18; 1 Corinthians 15:51-53).
+• Jesus will return to gather us to Himself forever.
+(John 14:3) This is called the Rapture of the Church and occurs before the wrath of God is poured out on the earth during the Great Tribulation.
+Jesus has promised to remove us from the earth before God's wrath is visited upon the inhabitants of this planet (1 Thessalonians 1:10, 4:13-18; 1 Corinthians 15:51-53).

 • The Rapture of the Church is Pre-Tribulation and Pre-Millennial Reign.
 Scripture therefore teaches that Christians will not suffer through the Great Tribulation when God’s wrath is poured out on the earth and all its inhabitants.
 (Matthew 3:7; Luke 3:7; Romans 1:18, 5:9; 1 Thessalonians 1:10)